CCXaoXX/HSNPL-master/README.md

 # README

 ## Introduction
 Our model is divided into three modules: heterogeneous graph network and subgraph contrastive learning.
 You can find specific descriptions in the corresponding directories.

+## Requirement
+Utilize pip install -r requirements.txt to set

 ## Citation
-If you make advantage of the HSNPL model in your research, please cite the following in your manuscript:
+If you take advantage of the HSNPL model in your research, please cite the following in your manuscript:
 ```
 @article{chen2024heterogeneous,
   title={Heterogeneous Subgraph Network with Prompt Learning for Interpretable Depression Detection on Social Media},